Time flies …

 All from Hobbii, Rainbow Cotton 8/4 (Fingering weight – 170 m / 50 g)

-The only change I made is that I swapped the colour D for A in round 11.
+The only change I made: I swapped the colour D for A in round 11.

 In case I’ve made you curious: the pattern is available in Pam’s Ravelry store and all her other places.